-Perhaps there must exist an unconscious impetus which is lacking in many people.
+Perhaps there must exist an unconscious impetus which is lacking in the average person.

-The individual arising out of unconscious collective identity, moving through conscious differentiation, then to immerse himself in the sea of the unconscious—this is the movement of the sun, which leads to rebirth.
-The "archetype of totality" is connected with individuation, which is a process that removes the individual from the totality in the sense of collective identification, i.e., the feeling of belonging to the group.
-In the end, the differentiation of the individual must needs lead to the demise of the ego in the sea of the self.
-The "mystical union with God" requires a process of individuation, that is, to rise to the zenith, like the sun, representing a differentiated ego consciousness, which has shred the illusion of sameness.
+The individuant arising out of unconscious collective identity, moving through conscious differentiation, then to immerse himself in the sea of the unconscious—this is the movement of the sun, which leads to rebirth.
+This really depicts the progression of the unconscious self, and not necessarily the ego.
+The “archetype of totality” (the self) is connected with individuation, which is a process that removes the individual from the totality in the sense of collective identification, i.e., the feeling of belonging to the group.
+Thus, the ego’s progression need not be as dramatic as its ideal, which is the self.
+Yet, the differentiation of the individual must needs lead to the relative abatement of the ego’s energy in the sea of the self.
+The “mystical union with God” requires a process of individuation, that is, to rise to the zenith, like the sun, representing a differentiated ego consciousness, which has shred the illusion of sameness.